 Conclusion

 There are so many toothpaste brands available, choosing the right one to meet your needs can be tough.
-The best toothpaste for you and your family is going to depend on lots of factors, and hopefully, we've covered all the bases so you know what to consider.
+The best option for you and your family is going to depend on lots of factors, and hopefully, we've covered all the bases so you know what to consider.

 Remember that no matter how great your toothpaste is, and how much thought you put into what ingredients you want and don't want, the most important thing is to brush twice a day with a suitable toothbrush and clean between your teeth daily.
+Additionally, whatever toothpaste you choose, make sure to check the ingredients carefully if you have certain food allergies.

 FAQs